top of page

 IMPORTANT NOTES:

-League’s standings will not be recorded for 4U -8U divisions.
+• The league’s standings will not be recorded for the 4U -8U divisions.
 Players in these divisions will receive participation awards.

-Referees are USSF registered.
-All infractions will be briefly explained to players and to the coaches, if necessary.
+• The referees are USSF-registered.
+All infractions will be briefly explained to the players and coaches if necessary.

-Coaches, non-player team members, and parents/spectators should be located not less than one yard from the touchline and refrain from getting any closer to the goal line.
-No one can run the length of the field except the participants in the game.
+• Coaches, non-player team members, and parents/spectators should be located at least one yard from the touchline and refrain from getting any closer to the goal line.
+Only the game participants can run the length of the field.

 Click here below to get the modified playing rules.